Early Slavs: Tribal and territorial organisation

 There is no indication of Slavic chiefs in any of the Slavic raids before AD 560, when Pseudo-Caesarius's writings mentioned their chiefs but described the Slavs as living by their own law and without the rule of anyone.

-The Sclaveni and the Antes were reported to have lived under a democracy for a long time.

-The 6th-century historian Procopius, who was in contact with Slavic mercenaries, reported, "For these nations, the Sclaveni and the Antes, are not governed by one man, but from ancient times have lived in democracy, and consequently everything which involves their welfare, whether for good or for ill, is referred to the people".
+The Sclaveni and the Antes were reported to have lived under a primitive or military democracy without social stratification "since the earliest times".
+The 6th-century historian Procopius, who was in contact with Slavic mercenaries, reported, "For these nations, the Sclaveni and the Antes, are not governed by one man, but from ancient times have lived in democracy, and consequently everything which involves their welfare, whether for good or for ill, is referred to the people" (in joint meetings).
 The 6th-century Strategikon of Maurice is considered an eyewitness of the Slavs and recommended the Roman generals to use any possible means to prevent the Sclaveni from uniting "under one ruler" and added that "the Sclaveni and Antes were both independent, absolutely refused to be enslaved or governed, least of all in their own land".
+However, historical sources in several instances mention chieftains leading a tribal federation or alliance with other chiefs, like Daurentius (570s, of Lower Danube Slavs), Chatzon (615s, of Sagudates, Belegezites, Baiounitai, Berziti), Samo (623–658, West Slavs, Slovenes), Dervan (630s, Sorbs), Perbundos (670s, of Rhynchinoi and Strymonites).
+They had an assembly intitution called the věče.

 Settlements were not uniformly distributed but were in clusters separated by areas of lower settlement density.
-The clusters resulted from the expansion of single settlements, and the "settlement cells" were linked by familial or clan relationships.
+The clusters resulted from the expansion of single settlements, and the "settlement cells" were linked by familial or clan relationships (called zadruga).
 Settlement cells were the basis of the simplest form of territorial organization, known as a župa in South Slavic and opole in Polish.
 According to the Primary Chronicle, "The men of the Polanie lived each with his own clan in his own place".
 Several župas, encompassing individual clan territories, formed the known tribes: "The complex processes initiated by the Slav expansion and subsequent demographic and ethnic consolidation culminated in the formation of tribal groups, which later coalesced to create state which form the framework of the ethnic make-up of modern eastern Europe".

 The root of many tribal names denotes the territory in which they inhabited, such as the Milczanie (who lived in areas with měl – loess), Moravians (along the Morava), Diokletians (near the former Roman city of Doclea) and Severiani (northerners).
 Other names have more general meanings, such as the Polanes (pola; field) and Drevlyans (drevo; tree).
 Others appear to have a non-Slavic (possibly Iranian) root, such as the Antes and Croats.
 Some geographically distant tribes appear to share names.
-The Dregoviti appear north of the Pripyat River and in the Vardar valley, the Croats in Galicia and northern Dalmatia and the Obodrites near Lübeck and their further south in Pannonia.
+The Dregoviti appear north of the Pripyat River and in the Vardar valley, the Croats in Galicia and Dalmatia/Pannonia, the Sorbs/Serbs in Saxony and Western/Central Balkans, and the Obodrites near Lübeck and further south in Pannonia.
 The root Slav was retained in the modern names of the Slovenes, Slovaks and Slavonians.
-There is little evidence of migratory links between tribes sharing the same name.
-The common names may reflect names given the tribes by historians or a common tongue as a distinction between Slavs (slovo; word, letter) and others, Nemci (mutes) being a Slavic name for "Germans".